 2. Disrupted Timing Marks

 The crankshaft harmonic balancer is usually found in the front of the crankshaft pulley and is attached to the crankshaft.
 If the crankshaft wears out unequally, or the layers of rubber and metal slip or dampen, the timing marks will be throw off balance.
-This effect will make timing the engine a really impossible task for you or your mechanic while using a timing light.
+This effect will make timing the engine an impossible task for you or your mechanic while using a timing light.

 3. Detached Harmonic Balancer